LGBTQ history of the Olympic and Paralympic Games: Nazi Olympics

 The impact of the rise of Nazism and its attitude towards homosexuality affected the Olympics in the run-up to and at the 1936 Olympic Games.
 In 1935, Peltzer was arrested, banned from sport, and eventually sent to a concentration camp.
 Sintenis lived in exile, with her artwork labelled Degenerate.

 The Nazis took the chance to use their Games to promote some of their ideology through depicting the ideal Aryan man as a successful Olympic athlete.
-Since his first Games appearance, Breker had become a favourite of Adolf Hitler and was commissioned to produce statues for the Games.
+Since his first Games appearance, closeted sculptor Arno Breker had become a favourite of Adolf Hitler and was commissioned to produce statues for the Games.
 His artwork is known as both homoerotic and Nazi state propaganda, deliberately evoking ancient Greek aesthetics to promote the supposed Aryan physical supremacy; it reflects the homosocial masculine nature of the Nazi vision of utopia, which, paired with the classical sculptural nudity of antiquity, appeared like "a steamy wonderland in which the male body is always on view."
-Breker's statue for the Berlin Olympiastadion was recreated in miniature as his silver medal-winning competition entry; the full size version features its nude decathlete holding a towel, while the smaller version does not.
+Breker's statue for the Berlin Olympiastadion was recreated in miniature as his silver-medal-winning competition entry; the full size version features its nude decathlete holding a towel, while the smaller version does not.
 Another gay Olympian who was supported by Hitler and used for his propaganda was Bukh, invited to demonstrate his gymnastic programme and ideal male physique at the Games; Bukh's support of Nazism, potentially in light of Hitler's support of him, caused an unimpressed ex-lover to out him.
+Violette Morris, a French athlete of many sports who had long been openly lesbian, was another guest of Hitler's at the 1936 Games; she had been banned by her country from competing in 1928 because of her sexuality, and would later become a Nazi collaborator in occupied France.